 Don’t put all your eggs in one basket

-For any cash that you can’t (or choose not to) store in a safe, make sure it’s not all sitting in one place.
-Store your cash in different nooks of your room, and keep a bit of cash on your person — in pockets, bags or money belts.
+For any cash that you can’t – or choose not to – store in a safe, make sure it’s not all sitting in one place.
+Store your cash in different nooks of your room and your physical person — in pockets, bags or money belts.

 Obtaining and spending cash

 If you need to obtain more cash, do so only from reputable sources such as banks and trusted ATMs.
 Exchanging money with street vendors comes with a lot of risk — you may receive counterfeit or outdated currency.
 If you’re exchanging your currency for another currency, check the exchange rate and make sure it’s not too far off from the mid-market rate.

 The mid-market rate is what your money’s actually worth on the global market compared to another currency.
 It’s the midpoint between worldwide supply and demand for that currency — and the rate banks and transfer services use when they trade among themselves.

 When you use your credit card in a store, the vendor typically pays a fee to its credit card company.
 Many small business prefer cash payments and may give you a slight discount if you use cash.
 It never hurts to ask!

 Hopefully you’ll have cash stashed away in a money belt or an inside coat pocket.
 While the thought of being mugged is unpleasant, you might want to carry a bit of cash in your pockets to relinquish if you’re robbed.
 It goes without saying that if you’re being robbed and your safety is in jeopardy, just hand over your cash.